oliviacbishop/furesearch/sentiment-analysis/lucan-pharsalia/lucan-documentation.md

 * Lemmas and dictionary feature are also available on IUNO: https://www.iuno.us/lucan/7/

 ### Documentation for Sentiment Analysis on Lucan, _Pharsalia_
 This section is intended to document any areas of ambiguity, issues, and final decisions made on specific complicated cases.
 Make sure to add the relevant references to the sentence (e.g. verse number and sentence number) and to quote the text in question.

+Violence is documented through a **violence score** of 0-2:
+* 0 - no violence present in the sentence.
+* 1 - there is violent language being used in a descriptive manner.
+* 2 - there is active violence occurring within the sentence.
+This classification might be adjusted as needed as I implement it further.

-Color refrences on the spreadsheet-
+#### Color code on the spreadsheet
-Any row that is highlighted in blue represents sentences with lines in between them that were ommitted.
+* Blue rows: sentences with lines in between them that were ommitted.
 This signifies that more context might be needed to accurately identify the sentiment of the sentence.

-Violence Within the Text -
-When going through this text it became clear that violence needed to be documented in some form.
-To do this I added a column to the spreadsheet to address the presence of violence.
-I chose to assign each sentence a violence score.
-The scores range from 0-2, a score of zero indicates that there is no violence present in the sentence.
-A score of 1 indicates that there is violent language being used in a descriptive manner.
-A score of 2 indicates that there is active violence occurring within the sentence.
-This classification might be adjusted as needed as I implement it further.